ericlewis/MenuChatGPT/README.md

 # MenuChatGPT

-A lazy implementation of ChatGPT as a menu bar app for macOS.
+An implementation of ChatGPT as a menu bar app for macOS, using WebKit.

 ## Attribution